-- Children who are not yet ‘free readers’, will work through our home reading scheme from which they take home levelled books.
-These books will match the their current reading ability at an independent level.
+- Children who are not yet ‘free readers’, will work through our home reading scheme from which they take home banded books.
+These books will match their current reading ability at an independent level.
 We expect all pupils to read at home daily and be supported by parents and family members in doing so.

 By the time children leave our school, we aspire for them to be competent readers and we aim that they can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books, including evaluating an author’s use of language and the impact this can have on the reader.

 At St Mary Queen of Martyrs we use the Read Write Inc (RWI) programme to ensure our children get a flying start with their phonics and reading.
 All children in Foundation Stage and Key Stage 1 receive daily phonics teaching through the Read, Write Inc. programme.
 Children in Key Stage 2 in need of further support also access the programme.
 RWI is a method of learning centred around letter sounds and phonics, and we use it to aid children in their early reading and writing.